 Rather than publishing official obituaries or death notices people often notify friends about the loss of their loved ones online.
-This can offer a quick and easy opportunity to pass on your condolences by responding publicly to the social media post or by reaching out through a private message.
+This can offer a quick and easy opportunity to pass short condolence messages, by responding publicly to the social media post or by reaching out through a private message.

-Sending a handwritten card and a bunch of flowers or a potted plant can be a good way to show your support from a distance.
+Sending a handwritten card and a bunch of flowers or a potted plant can be a good way to express your condolence message from a distance.
 Cards are widely available at newsagents and supermarkets which already contain a message expressing sympathies, but a handmade card can add a more personal touch.

 While there is no official structure to create the perfect condolence message you can use a basic formula to construct a message which is heartfelt and genuine.